How to Create a Revenue Winning Lead Nurturing Strategy

 - Email newsletter – The primary purpose of this type of is to give your audience something they need to enhance their skills and/or grow their business, and they respond by giving you their attention.
 It’s a mutually beneficial exchange that serves both parties.

 The size and amount of content in your email newsletter depends on your resources.
-It can be as concise as a single 500 to 1,000-word article on a single topic of interest written by you, or as complex as a collection of articles such as a popular blog posts, white papers, event announcements or company news.
+It can be as concise as a single 500 to 1,000-word article on a single topic of interest written by you, or as complex as a collection of articles such as a list of popular blog posts, white papers, event announcements or company news.

 - Demo/ Product announcement – Educational type emails are best for lead nurturing, but you should also include some product-specific emails.
 However, they shouldn’t be too frequent, and they don’t have to be boring.
 Make them highly targeted and create a clear connection between them and the first emails in your lead nurturing series.